niteshsinghrajput/niteshsinghrajput/README.md

 - Received recognition for exceptional problem-solving skills and ability to troubleshoot and resolve complex technical issues.

 ### Work Experience
+**Lead Engineer | Target Corporation India Pvt Ltd, Bengaluru, Karnataka, India | 2025 - Present**

+As a Lead Engineer, I drive the architecture and development of scalable, event-driven microservices for wms vendor integration in supplychian using Java, Spring Boot.
+I design and implement key platform components like Inbound/Outbound Transformers, Facade Services, and Vendor Adapters to handle XML/SOAP/REST interactions, while building resilient APIs and Kafka pipelines with DLQ handling.
+I ensure robust data persistence and caching using PostgreSQL, MongoDB, and Redis, and enforce best practices in schema validation, error handling, and observability through tools like Micrometer, Grafana.
+I lead design reviews, mentor engineers, and collaborate with cross-functional teams to ensure secure, testable, and scalable systems across multiple distribution centers.

-**Senior Software Engineer | Target Corporation India Pvt Ltd, Bengaluru, Karnataka, India | 2018 - Present**
+**Senior Software Engineer | Target Corporation India Pvt Ltd, Bengaluru, Karnataka, India | 2018 - 2024**

 Developed and maintained scalable web applications using Java, Spring Boot, and React JS.
 Collaborated with product managers, designers, and Business Services teams to ensure successful project delivery.